Trekking Poles Test 2026: Carbon vs. Aluminium – Which Ones Are Really Worth It?

 • Replace worn tips promptly

-• Carbon poles should never be bent forcefully (splinter fracture risk)
+• Never bend carbon poles (splinter fracture risk)

 Frequently Asked Questions About Trekking Poles (FAQ)